 The brain needs to be re-trained to function normally without drugs or alcohol.
+Treatment can be helpful in the early stages of this process.
 When in treatment, there are opportunities to learn from others’ experiences, reflect on yourself, and receive guidance and direction from therapists and counselors.
 Everyone’s situation and treatment is different and depends on the duration of substance abuse, the potency of the drugs or alcohol, genetic disposition, and mental health.
 Sometimes people need more than 60 days to notice any changes in their journey to recovery.

 Some of the Most Common Challenges in the First 60 Days of Sobriety